 Sophisticated computational and quantitative techniques drive important decision-making in modern society.
 Such methods and algorithms are meant to improve the efficiency with which we work and the ways in which we live.
-An understanding the mathematical underpinnings of these techniques can be used either to disrupt or to purpetuate inequities, and thus such knowledge constitutes power in the modern world.
+An understanding of the mathematical underpinnings of these techniques can be used either to disrupt or to perpetuate inequities, and thus such knowledge constitutes power in the modern world.
 How does this powerful knowledge get used for the common good and get passed on to our children equitably?
-What does it imply about the kinds of mathematical skills, practices, and dispositions students should learn in schools, colleges, and universities?Updated on Aug 14, 2019 12:29 PM PDT
+What does it imply about the kinds of mathematical skills, practices, and dispositions students should learn in schools, colleges, and universities?Updated on Oct 22, 2019 09:10 AM PDT

 Upcoming Other Workshops